 Also note that if you are in line when poll closing time arrives, you will always be afforded an opportunity to vote.

 ‘Municipality’ is a blanket term for the smallest unit of corporate, partially self-governing geographic area in the United States.
-Common descriptive terms for municipalities differ by region, size, or arbitrary decision but the approved ones in North Carolina are ‘city’, ‘town’, and ‘village’.
+Common descriptive terms for municipalities can differ by region, general size, or arbitrary decision but the approved ones in North Carolina are ‘city’, ‘town’, and ‘village’.
 Elections at this level are officially called ‘municipal elections’, but can also commonly be referred to as ‘local’ elections.

 In Alamance County, there are currently ten municipalities: the Village of Alamance, the City of Burlington, the City of Graham, the City of Mebane, the Town of Elon, the Town of Gibsonville, the Town of Green Level, the Town of Haw River, the Town of Swepsonville, and the Town of Ossipee.

 Unlike larger self-governing jurisdictions, there is no guarantee at this smallest level that every person actually lives in a municipality.
 Boundaries do not overlap, but they also do not cover the entirety of all counties.
 For example, only slightly over 50% of Alamance County’s registered voters actually live in a municipality.
 A good way to know municipal boundaries in this county is to visit Alamance County GIS’ Interactive Map.
 The colored areas on the map are the areas covered by municipalities.
 Any area outside those zones is not part of any municipality.